liuqivandy/scRNABatchQC/README.md

 # Download and installation

+Step 1:  Install pandoc (https://github.com/jgm/pandoc/releases/tag/2.2.1) .
+After installation , update your path to include the directory where pandoc’s binaries are installed.

-Before you install scRNABatchQC, a modified version of WebGestatR is highly recommended to be installed by:
+Step 2: Install a modified version of WebGestatR by:

 	library(devtools)
 	install_github("shengqh/WebGestaltR")

-Then you can install scRNABatchQC by:
+Step 3: Install scRNABatchQC by:

 	install_github("liuqivandy/scRNABatchQC")